 Pricing ranges from $ 9 per month for the lite version, $29 per month for the basic version, $79 for Shopify original version, $299 for the advanced version, and exclusives for the entrepreneurial version.

 A ‘hosted’ eCommerce solution that allows business owners to set up prolific online stores, BigCommerce is a popular choice today.
 It’s a software as a service (Saas) product, where users pay a monthly fee to use the software.

 - A wide selection of customizable templates that can help you design the e-store

-- Great store management capabilities thanks to numerous tools and features.
+- Excellent store management capabilities, thanks to numerous tools and features.

 - Flexible shipping options with live quotes and rate calculation